emafagoul/Airbnb/README.md

 # Airbnb
-#in progress Based on a Kaggle competition, the goal is, after some feature engineering, predicting the price of a flat.
+Based on a Kaggle competition, the goal is, after some feature engineering, predicting the price of a flat.